 On November 16, 2010, Marshall Edwards received a notification letter from the Listing Qualifications Staff of The Nasdaq Stock Market LLC notifying Marshall Edwards that, based on its continued non-compliance with the minimum \$10,000,000 stockholders' equity requirement for continued listing on The Nasdaq Global Market, as set forth in Listing Rule 5450(b)(1), Marshall Edwards is subject to delisting from The Nasdaq Global Market unless it requests a hearing before a Nasdaq Listing Qualifications Panel (the "Panel").
 Marshall Edwards timely requested a hearing before the Panel.
-In connection with the hearing, which was held on January 6, 2011, the Panel may grant Marshall Edwards an additional compliance period of up to 180 calendar days from the date of the Nasdaq staff's determination, or May 16, 2011, to evidence compliance with the minimum stockholders' equity requirement for continued listing on The Nasdaq Global Market.
+In connection with the hearing, which was held on January 6, 2011, the Panel may grant Marshall Edwards an additional compliance period of up to 180 calendar days from the date of the Nasdaq Global Market.
 After consideration of information provided by Marshall Edwards at the Panel meeting, and generally within 30 days, the Panel will issue a written decision.